BackupCup/everlasting/README.md

 - **Fuel Requirement:** It consumes Sculk as fuel for its empowering effect.
 - **Lightning Rod Connection:** To transmit the empowering effect, the obelisk requires a connected lightning rod.

-### 2. Treasure Enchantment: Everlasting
+### 2. Treasure Enchantment: Restoring

-Equip your gear with the Everlasting enchantment to make it truly indestructible.
+Equip your gear with the Restoring enchantment to make it truly indestructible.
 This enchantment works as follows:

 - **Durability Protection:** When your gear takes durability damage, the enchantment consumes some of your XP to block that damage.
 - **Balanced Gameplay:** Balancing powerful gear with XP consumption adds an exciting twist to your survival experience.